Rdelux/Udacity-Project-Submission/Project_3/Project3_writeup.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+Training data was chosen for the ultimate goal of keeping the vehicle driving on the road.
+I used a combination of center lane driving, reverse course driving, recovering from the left and right sides of the road and  repeated cornering around the curves in order to ensure that the vehicle will stay on the road and able to recover when the vehicle start to drift off from the center of the road.

-For details about how I created the training data, see the next section.
+For details about how I created the training data, please see the next section.

 ### Model Architecture and Training Strategy